 • \$3,000 = 75% x \$4,000 is reportable as non-taxable third-party sick pay.
-Use current-year element 5528 through December 22, 2020 and prior-year element 5547 after December 22, 2020.

 Notes:

 Employee/Employer Group Insurance Policy

 If the income protection is provided by employer and employee contributions under a group insurance policy, premiums for three years preceding the tax year must be used to value the portion of benefit attributable to district-paid premiums.
 If premium information is not known for the preceding three years, the current-year premiums may be used, as in the example.
 The formula for calculating the employee's monthly taxable amount is: